-If it was today, paparazzi would have unprecedented harvests.
+If it were today, paparazzi would have unprecedented harvests.
 To catch a successor to the throne,

-The saloon U Goldschmeidů, which was called Gogo by its famous visitors, was very luxuriously furnished for that time.
+The saloon U Goldschmeidů, which was called Gogo by its famous visitors, was luxuriously furnished.
 There were armchairs and large mirrors on the ground floor.
 Girls led their clients from there up the steep stairs to higher floors where stylish rooms were situated.
-Gentlemen could chose whether they would be serviced e.g. in the “Turkish”, “Persian, “Japanese” or “Doctor’s” room.
+Gentlemen could choose whether they would be serviced, e.g. in the “Turkish”, “Persian, “Japanese” or “Doctor’s” room.

 One of the first famous visitors was Otto von Bismarck, the future German “Iron” Chancellor, in 1866.
 Together with Prussian officers, he spent the night after the Battle of Sadová there.
 They say that he ran the steep stairs as many as six times, with a different girl each time.

 The play Piccaver v salonu Goldschmied (Piccaver in the Saloon Goldschmied) also tells about this very business.
-Its author is none other than the world-famous writer Franz Kafka, who was a regular visitor in that place, like the composer Gustav Mahler.
-According to stories, always at night he broke into one of the rooms where he composed using the piano.
-And another of the visitors, the writer Franz Werfel (The saloon Gogo is the scene of his novella “Dům smutku” (House of Mourning)), was one day to marry Mahler’s wife of that time… The night life was also “studied” by the passionate journalist Egon Ervín Kisch, as well as the German poet Christian Morgerstern there.
+Its author is none other than the world-famous writer Franz Kafka, a regular visitor in that place, like the composer Gustav Mahler.
+According to stories, always at night, he broke into one of the rooms where he composed using the piano.
+And another of the visitors, the writer Franz Werfel (The saloon Gogo is the scene of his novella “Dům smutku” (House of Mourning)), was one day to marry Mahler’s wife of that time… The nightlife was also “studied” by the passionate journalist Egon Ervín Kisch and the German poet Christian Morgenstern there.